francescodelucia/ESP8266_tool/README.md

 Framework for simple develop Wifi ESP8266 application with Arduino IDE.

 This FramewWork is composed by varius Classes (C++) and can help programmer to develope complex application in tiny time.
+Try to semplify the creation of complex Project with a lot peripherals.
+Help to use scheduling Routine, event manager.

 The Framework contains structural classes for: